Lurker00/PhoneBook/README.md

 **Note**: I have no Samsung or Huawei devices for which support for "desktop mode" mode is claimed.
 So, I can neither check nor comment this mode.

 Video is streamed to a Miracast device.
-There is a mention of Android Open Accessory (AOA) mode, but, currently, I have no idea how it is used and whether does it work.
 Android device can be charged from PhoneBook at the same time.
 I didn't hear that sound worked in Android.

 If ADB is enabled on the device, the firmware establish connection and pushes jar-file and shell script to start a background process which should accept touch screen events from PhoneBook and simulate touches on Android devices.
 Check `/data/local/tmp/.sagevt/` for `sagevt.jar` and `script.sh`.

 The firmware has a code to accept video stream via ADB connection, but I don't know whether it is actually used.

 There is [Android application](https://play.google.com/store/apps/details?id=com.anyware.appctrl), which is, actually, only provides UI to PhoneBook firmware settings and updates.
 It has a "gamer" mode, which, in fact, only a launcher which turns PhoneBook into a mode which supports macros for keys.

+### Linux

+Tried Ubuntu 18.04 LTS via Type-C: video, sound and **touchscreen** work flawlessly!
+See common Type-C problem below.

 ## Problems found